 Carbon constraint.
-The Fund aims to manage a carbon footprint (WACI) for its investments in corporate issuers that is at least 30% lower than 50% Bloomberg US Corp HY 2% Issuer Capped Total Return, 20% JPM EMBI Global Total Return, 20% JPM GBI-EM Global Diversified Total Return, 10% JPM CEMBI Broad Diversified Total Return indexes.
-This will not apply to sovereign issuers.
-The selected indexes are representative of the investment universe of the Fund and the WACI is used as a metric to measure the Fund's carbon footprint.
+The Fund aims to manage a carbon footprint (WACI) for its investments in corporate issuers that is generally at least 30% lower than the MSCI ACWI index.
+Should the WACI of the Fund not achieve the 30% threshold, the Investment Adviser will consider what action is in the best interest of the Fund, its Shareholders and in line with the relevant Fund investment objective to bring the Fund back above the threshold in a reasonable period of time.
+The selected index is representative of the investment universe of the Fund and the WACI is used as a metric to measure the Fund's carbon footprint.
 In managing to this constraint, the Fund is considering Principal Adverse Impact 1 on greenhouse gas emissions.
 The Investment Adviser relies on data from a third party provider to carry out ongoing monitoring of WACI at the Fund level and may reduce or eliminate exposures to certain companies as necessary.
 The Investment Adviser assesses the portfolio WACI data on an ongoing basis to help the Fund remain within the target level.
 This allows the Investment Adviser to measure the carbon footprint and carbon intensity of the portfolio compared to the selected index, and to understand the attribution of the emission results.
 From an investment perspective, carbon footprint analysis can serve as a tool to engage with the investee company and better understand the investee company's business.
 In the event that reported carbon emissions data is not available for a particular issuer, the third party provider may provide estimates using their own methodologies Issuers that do not have any carbon emissions data available (reported or estimated) are excluded from the WACI calculation.
 It is not the intention of the Investment Adviser to automatically exclude higher carbon emitters on an individual basis as the carbon intensity is monitored at the total portfolio level rather than at the individual holding level.

-Exclusion policy.
-The Fund evaluates and applies ESG and norms-based screening to implement exclusions on corporate and sovereign issuers.
-The Investment Adviser evaluates and applies ESG and norms-based screening to implement exclusions on corporate issuers, with respect to certain sectors such as tobacco, fossil fuel (thermal coal, oil & gas upstream producers) and weapons, as well as companies violating the United Nations Global Compact principles.
-In applying these screens, the Fund is considering the Principal Adverse Impact 4 on exposure to companies active in the fossil fuel sector, Principal Adverse 10 on United Nations Global Compact violators and Principal Adverse Impact 14 on controversial weapons.
-These principal adverse impacts will not apply to sovereign issuers.
+Negative screening policy.
+The Investment Adviser evaluates and applies ESG and normsbased screening to implement exclusions on corporate issuers, with respect to certain sectors such as tobacco, fossil fuel and weapons, as well as companies violating the principles of the UNGC.
+In applying these screens, the Fund is considering Principal Adverse Impact 4 on exposure to companies active in the fossil fuel sector, Principal Adverse Impact 10 on UNGC violators and Principal Adverse Impact 14 on controversial weapons.
 The Investment Adviser applies exclusions to identify certain issuers or groups of issuers that are generally excluded from the portfolio to support the environmental or social characteristics promoted by the Fund.
 As a measure, the Fund applies investment restrictions rules on a pre-trade basis in portfolio management systems to restrain investment in companies or issuers based on the exclusion criteria.
-The portfolio also undergoes regular/systematic post-trade compliance checks.
+The portfolio also undergoes regular/systematic posttrade compliance checks.